Sherpa people: Deaths on Everest

-A serac collapsed above the Khumbu Icefall on Mount Everest on 18 April 2014, causing an avalanche of ice and snow which killed 16 Nepalese Sherpa guides.
-The avalanche is the second-deadliest disaster in Everest-climbing history, only exceeded by avalanches in the Khumbu Icefall on 25 April 2015 caused by a magnitude-7.8 earthquake.
-In response to that tragedy and others involving deaths and injuries and the lack of government support for Sherpas injured or killed while providing their services, some Sherpa climbing guides resigned and their companies stopped providing guides and porters for Everest expeditions.
-The Khumbu Icefall is a waterfall of ice with ongoing structural shifts, requiring continuous changes to the route through the area and making it one of the most dangerous stretches of the Everest ascent.
-Climbers walk on ladders over crevasses, walking under large seracs which could collapse at any time.
-The passage through the Khumbu Icefall is often made at night because it is safer when temperatures are lower.
-Sixty-six people had died by 2017, including six deaths from falls into crevasses, nine from a collapsing icefall section, and 29 from avalanches on the icefall.
+A serac (or ice tower) collapsed above the Khumbu Icefall on Mount Everest on 18 April 2014, causing an avalanche of ice and snow which killed 16 Nepalese Sherpa guides.
+The avalanche was the deadliest disaster in Everest-climbing history, until it was surpassed by an avalanche on 25 April 2015 which killed 22 people.
+In response to the 2014 tragedy, and other incidents involving deaths and injuries, along with the lack of government support for Sherpas injured or killed while providing their services, some Sherpa climbing guides resigned and their companies stopped providing guides and porters for Everest expeditions.

+An icefall is an area of turbulent flow of ice, somewhat analogous to a waterfall.
+Icefalls, which form where the glacier bed steepens or narrows, have ongoing structural shifts, requiring continuous changes to the route through the area.
+This makes the Khumbu Icefall one of the most dangerous stretches of the Everest ascent.
+Climbers walk on ladders over crevasses, which can be up to 50 metres (160 ft) deep, and under large seracs, which can weigh as much as several thousand tons and could collapse at any time.
+The passage through the Khumbu Icefall is often made at night because the ice is more stable when temperatures are lower.
+66 people had died by 2017, including six deaths from falls into crevasses, nine from a collapsing icefall section, and 29 from avalanches on the icefall.